cuongpiger/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

 Booting the baremetal
 ~~~~~~~~~~~~~~~~~~~~~
-Assuming you have followed the examples above and created the demo resources
-as shown in the :doc:`../../user/quickstart`, you can now use the following
-example command to boot the baremetal instance:
+You can now use the following sample command to boot the baremetal instance:

 .. code-block:: console

   openstack server create --image cirros --flavor my-baremetal-flavor \
     --key-name mykey --network public1 demo1

-In other cases you will need to adapt the command to match your environment.

 Notes
 ~~~~~